MDautbegovic/SonarQube/README.md

 # SonarQube-DockerCompose
-SonarQube docker dompose file for running SonarQube in production.
+SonarQube docker-compose file for running SonarQube in production.